88-degrees/Book-of-Changes/appendix01s1.md

 2. (The lower trigram is the symbol of) being pleased, and (the upper of) being compliant.
 The strong (line) is in the central position, and is properly responded to.

-3. 'There is great progress and success, along with firm correctness:'--this is the way of Heaven.
+3. 'There is great progress and success, along with firm correctness:' -- this is the way of Heaven.

-4. 'In the eighth month there will be evil:'--(the advancing power) will decay after no long time.
+4. 'In the eighth month there will be evil:' -- (the advancing power) will decay after no long time.

 <a name="fr_144"></a>[XX](#fn_144).